brentp/rare-disease-wf/README.md

  1. Annotate with gene-based annotations:
     - clinvar-gene-phenotype
     - loss-of-function intolerance
+ 1. Output high-quality calls from [slivar](https://github.com/brentp/slivar) for recessive, dominant, x-linked, compound-het and other inheritance modes.

+This will:
  1. Output QC with [somalier](https://github.com/brentp/somalier) and other tools to be shown in [multiQC](https://multiQC.info)
  1. Provide pre-made IGV outputs for each candidate.
  1. Output high-quality SVs (using manta-> graphtyper)